yllibrahja/Grid-and-Flexbox/README.md

 ```css
 grid-template-columns: 1fr 2fr;
 ```
+> [!NOTE]
-* This creates two columns with width propertional to the available space, where the second column is twice as wide as the first.
+> This creates two columns with width propertional to the available space, where the second column is twice as wide as the first.

 ### <code>grid-template-areas</code>